Run all tests

 tstyche --only external--prune

-Remove all fetched versions the typescript package and exit.
+Remove all fetched versions of the typescript package and exit.

 --quiet